SOME QUESTIONS AND ANSWERS

 Elenka: What is the importance of titles in your work?

-Freek: The titles of songs are an integral part and are often clues to certain things – it’s like a treasure hunt.
+Freek: The titles of songs are an integral part of the song and are often clues to certain things – it’s like a treasure hunt.
 I enjoy treasure hunts.

-Elenka: What is the difference between Beequeen, Brunnen and other solo projects?
+Elenka: What is the difference between Beequeen, Brunnen and other projects?

 Elenka: I am looking for a copy of the cassette Cris en Mouvements released by Tranches De Vie, which has a track called Faustus Opus Magum by you.
 Where can I find it?

 Freek: If only I knew.
 This was my first contributions to a compilation cassette and I was never sent a copy (or it never arrived).
-I tried to contact Tranches De Vie but they are all out for lunch indefinitely.
+I tried to contact Tranches De Vie but they appear to be all out for lunch indefinitely.
 If anyone has a copy of the cassette I would be thrilled to hear about it.

 Elenka: What is the first record you ever bought?